AntarikshVerma/containerapp/README.md

   4. Build image and run container –

       a.
 Command to create an image  - container app is name of image and . is for docker file directory location , in this case It is same directory.
 This command will                 pull all th e required images  mentioned in docker file
             <b> “docker build -t containerapp . ”/<b>
       b.
 After successful execution of above command you can check your image by using command <b> “docker images”</b> It will list all the docker images.
       c.
 Once the image is successfully created , You can run container by following command “docker run -d -p 4300:80 --name demo_container  containerapp”
           •	-d means to run the container in background
           •	-p means map  the container port like external port: internal port
           •	--name is the container i.e. demo_container
           •	Last argument is image name

       d. “docker ps” command is used to list out all running containers.

-  5. If you want to stop or remove your containers and remove images , Below are the commands to do that
+  5. If you want to stop or remove your containers and remove images, Below are the commands to do that
         a.	“docker stop containername” – stop container
         b.	“docker rm containername” – remove container
         c.	“docker rmi imagename” –remove image